Emergence of space and cosmic evolution based on entropic force: Conclusion

-We analyze the properties of the expansion of the universe.
-By using the modified continuity equation and the equation of state of the ideal fluid, we obtain these solutions of the expansion of the universe without the quantum correction.
-By analyzing the solution of the epoch dominated by the matter and the age of the universe, we find that it has a transformation from the solution $\dot{H}=-H^{2}$ to the solution $\dot{H}=-\frac{1}{2}H^{2}$ at $t=6.2\times10^{9}yr.$ Thus we have a good description about the age of the universe and the current accelerating expanding expansion effect.
-The curve of the relation between the luminosity distance and the redshift factor in our model has some deviation from the result of $\Lambda CDM$ model at high redshift region, but it is understandable since the quantum correction term isn't considered in our above discussions.
-We also find that the quantum correction term plays a leading role in the evolution of the universe at very early time, it may cause inflation at that epoch.
-If it is, these puzzles of flatness and horizon can be solved.
-Furthermore, we think that the entropic force caused by the surface term may be the origin of the ``dark energy''.
-In the end of this paper, it should be stressed that the solutions we obtain don't contain the quantum gravity effects.
-The properties of cosmic evolution with the quantum gravity effects are worthy further to investigate.
+Then we analyze the properties of the expansion of the universe.
+Using the dynamic equation of the evolution of the universe, the modified continuity equation and the equation of state of the ideal fluid, we obtain these solutions of the expansion of the universe without the quantum correction.
+By analyzing the solutions of the epoch dominated by the matter and the age of the universe, we find that it has a transformation from the solution $\dot{H}=-H^{2}$ to the solution $\dot{H}=-\frac{1}{2}H^{2}$ at $t=6.2\times10^{9}yr.$ Thus we have a good description about the age of the universe and the effect of the current accelerating expansion, providing an expansion for the dark energy in terms of entropic pressure.
+The current rate of growth $a(t)=t^2$ is consistent with supernova observations.
+The curve of the relation between the luminosity distance and the redshift factor in our model has some deviation from the result of $\Lambda CDM$ model at high redshift region, but it is understandable since the quantum correction term isn't considered in above discussions.
+We also find that the quantum correction term plays a leading role in the evolution of the universe and may cause inflation at the very early time.
+At the end of this paper, it should be stressed that the solutions we obtain don't contain the quantum gravity effects.
+The properties of cosmic evolution with the quantum gravity effects are worthy of further investigation.
 Our results are useful for further understanding of the ``dark energy'' and the properties of the evolution of the universe.